NikolasNeofytou/new_website/README.md

 - Responsive layout built on Bootstrap 5
 - Dark mode toggle
 - Animated background for a lively feel
-- Live announcements fetched from [ECE](https://www.ece.ntua.gr/gr/announcements)
+- Live announcements from [ECE](https://www.ece.ntua.gr/gr/announcements) showing only the last month's posts
-- Past papers page listing PDFs scraped from the HMMY forum
+- Past papers served locally from PDFs downloaded from the HMMY forum
 - Login via LinkedIn/IEEE or your site profile with password security
 - Lab partners board for finding teammates
 - Student profiles via a dedicated sign-up page with university ID, dropdown year and specialization, and photo upload with electrical engineering themed defaults